optimizely/style-guides/csharp/naming.md

 }
 ```

-For more information on C# naming conventions, see [C# Coding Style](https://github.com/dotnet/runtime/blob/main/docs/coding-guidelines/coding-style.md).

 ## Additional naming conventions

-- Examples that don't include [using directives](../../language-reference/keywords/using-directive.md), use namespace qualifications.
+- Examples that don't include [using directives](https://github.com/dotnet/docs/blob/main/docs/csharp/language-reference/keywords/using-directive.md), use namespace qualifications.
 If you know that a namespace is imported by default in a project, you don't have to fully qualify the names from that namespace.
 Qualified names can be broken after a dot (.) if they are too long for a single line, as shown in the following example.

   :::code language="csharp" source="./snippets/coding-conventions/program.cs" id="Snippet1":::